 Infections can be spread by a person who shows no signs of illness.
 Hand washing and drying hands thoroughly is one of the most effective ways of preventing the spread of infection.
-Hand washing is effective because it loosens, dilutes and flushes off germs and contaminated matter.
-Hand sanitisers are not a substitute for effective hand washing and should only be used when soap and water are unavailable.
+Hand washing is effective because it loosens, dilutes, and flushes off germs.